 Russia has lost its last data relay satellite capable of communicating with the Mir space station, leaving ground controllers only the limited coverage provided by Russia's ground-based tracking network.
 Mission Director Viktor Blagov passed the news to the Mir crew last week, according to Chris van den Berg, a Dutch radio observer who posts news of Mir on the Internet.
 According to van den Berg, Blagov informed Viktor Afanas'ev, Sergei Avdeyev and Jean-Pierre Haignere that the only ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Mir loses geosynchronous data relay satellite".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Mir loses geosynchronous data relay satellite".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.